oSumAtrIX/DownOnSpot/README.md

 cd DownOnSpot
 ```

-A [private ssh key](https://osumatrix.me/ucp?get=free_librespot_private_key&token=fdfdbff6f5) is needed to use free Spotify accounts.
+A [private ssh key](https://osumatrix.me/ucp?get=free_librespot_private_key&token=fdfdbff6f5) is needed to use free Spotify accounts. \
+Using Linux, do the following:
+- backup ".ssh" folder in home dir (if it exists) and create a new empty ".ssh" folder.
+- download the private ssh key file from above and place it in this folder. chmod it to 600.
+- create a file named "config" containing the text stated below.

-Follow [this answer by DopeGhoti on stackexchange.com](https://unix.stackexchange.com/a/494485) on how to set up ssh with the required private key.
+If you have more questions, follow [this answer by DopeGhoti on stackexchange.com](https://unix.stackexchange.com/a/494485) on how to set up ssh with the required private key. \
 A sample `~/.ssh/config` file could look like this:

 ```text